Environmentalists call for worldwide ban on glitter

-Scientists are highlighting the damage that glitter does to our seas, oceans and environment.
-The scientists are calling for a worldwide ban on the sparkly, shiny pieces of plastic that decorate everything from eyelids to greetings cards to furniture.
-Scientists from New Zealand's Massey University say glitter is a micro-plastic and should therefore be banned.
-They say a considerable amount of glitter ends up in the world's oceans.
-Fish cannot digest it and it does not break down, so it stays in the food chain.
-Professor Richard Thompson conducted research in the seas around the United Kingdom.
-He found that plastic particles were discovered in about one-third of the fish caught.
+Scientists are highlighting the damage that glitter does to our environment.
+They want a worldwide ban on the shiny pieces of plastic that decorate everything from eyelids to furniture.
+Scientists from a New Zealand university say glitter is a micro-plastic and it should be banned.
+A large amount of glitter ends up in the world's oceans.
+Fish cannot digest it because it does not break down.
+It stays in the food chain.
+Professor Richard Thompson found that plastic particles were discovered in about one-third of the fish caught in seas around the United Kingdom.